-Raj’s record needs filtering to provide a strike rate because she started her career before balls faced were routinely recorded in women’s ODIs.
+Raj’s record needs filtering to provide a strike rate because she started her career before balls faced were routinely recorded for women’s ODIs by Cricinfo.
 It’s more useful to filter in any case, as run rates have changed so drastically since the start of her career.
-Since the 2013 World Cup Raj has exclusively batted between #3-5 but there remains a marked difference in her record when batting at #3 compared with lower in the order.
+Since the 2013 World Cup, Raj has exclusively batted between #3-5 but there remains a marked difference in her record when batting at #3 compared with lower in the order.

 The difference between Raj’s average at #3 and that at #4-5 is narrower in these results but she’s still scoring far more (39.67%) runs per innings at #3 (50) than she is at #4-5 (35.8).
 The extra time at the crease afforded by batting at #3 (an average of 67.75 balls per innings at #3, as opposed to 52.67 at #4-5) also seems to aid her strike rate by allowing her to ‘catch up’ on slow starts.

-Harmanpreet Kaur is the only woman in ODI history to score more than one century batting at #4 or lower.
+Harmanpreet Kaur is the only woman in ODI history to have scored more than one century batting at #4 or lower.
 Both of those centuries were made from #4 in the batting order.

 The disparity between Kaur’s record at #4 and that at #5 or lower has become greater since the 2013 World Cup.